johncyprus/jest-enzyme-mini-sprint/README.md

 Think about what details you would like to assert for each React component.

 - For example, is my function being invoked on componentDidMount?
 Is state updating with user action?
 Are child components being rendered?
+These are the questions you'll be asking yourself as you determine what to test in your application.

-## Configuration & Tools
+## Step 2 - Configuration & Tools

+Examine the following files.

 `/src/setupTests.js` configures Enzyme with our EnzymeAdapter and other options we choose.

 `/src/testUtils.js` contains 2 helper functions that we'll be using frequently throughout testing.

+## Step 3 - ImageList

-After you've examined the following above, start by navigating to `/src/components/ImageList.test.js`.
+After you've examined the above, navigate to `/src/components/ImageList.test.js`.

+This test file has been filled out already and provides some context on how you'll be approaching the remaining test files.

 The **setup** function is a helper function that we build for each test file.
 Its purpose is to return a rendered copy of a component.